GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/interactive-element-affordance/index.md

 ## How to manually test with a screen reader

 Using a screen reader,
-navigate yor page and check that the screen reader is able to announce the name of each interactive control, the role of that control, and the current interactive state.
+navigate your page and check that the screen reader is able to announce the name of each interactive control, the role of that control, and the current interactive state.
 If the role of an element is unclear, and the state of the element is unclear,